veebch/Rcovid/README.md

-# A Scraper for COVID19 Stats by Country
+# A Scraper for COVID19, as reported by Country

-The .Rmd file that generates the covid19 plots hosted at llvll.ch.
+The .Rmd file that generates the COVID19 plots hosted at llvll.ch.

+# Source

+Uses the collated data from Worldometers and Johns Hopkins